Cogmasters/concord/README.md

 ### Included dependencies

-The following are `stable` and well documented dependencies that are packaged with Concord and can be included to your projects:
+The following are `stable` and well-documented dependencies that are packaged with Concord and can be included in your projects:

 | File                                                  | Description                                        |
 |-------------------------------------------------------|----------------------------------------------------|